Puremin0rez/InterestingFish/README.md

 # InterestingFish

-**Compatible with Minecraft 1.13+ (Tested on Minecraft 1.16.4)**
+**Compatible with Minecraft 1.13+ (Tested on Minecraft 1.17)**

-This is a continuation / maintained version of the original plugin created by lazertester from the Shotbow network.
+This is a continuation / maintained version of the original plugin created by lazertester from Shotbow network.
 The original has not been updated since 2013.

 The goal of this project is to maintain the original projects fully working operation for modern versions of the game